 Resource Based Economy (RBE)

-We need to evolve beyond Capitalism (and monetary systems in general) and use the far superior system which I shall talk about below which prevents all of the issues of Capitalism and utilizes the benefits of technological advancements.
-The following two movements which have come into my research can explain and provide examples much better than I can.
-These have defined the problem and the solution very well.
+We need to evolve beyond Capitalism (and monetary systems in general) and use the far superior system which I shall talk about below which prevents all of the issues of Capitalism (and methods of exchange) and utilizes the benefits of technological advancements.
+The following two movements which have come into my research can explain and defined the problem and the solution very well, as well as provide examples much better than I can.
 My mind is blown!